 TG: You mean rocks out here (out in front) or an image of rock inside your head?

-TG: Then that goes internally and becomes one of those cards that you store?
+TG: Then that goes inside and becomes one of those cards that you store?

-TG: So what does the image of minerality look like?
+TG: What does the image of minerality look like?

-TG: So the last thing is non-fruit; what do you smell in this wine?
+TG: The last thing is non-fruit; what do you smell in this wine?

 TP: There’s a lot of purple flower-violet happening in the wine.